-Analysis of serial buccal smears allowed correlation of changes in protein distribution with progression of clinical disease or in a single case, in response to therapy.
-For example, we observed initial loss of Cx43 signal and subsequent loss of one or more desmosomal proteins in two patients (cases 10, 11) whose heart disease progressed.
-This sequence may reflect the well documented clinical scenario in which ventricular ectopy is the initial clinical expression of disease with eventual progression to more severe features associated with structural remodelling of the heart.
-We also observed restoration of junctional text signal in a patient who showed frequent ventricular ectopy when the initial buncal smear was obtained but had responded to therapy and showed a significantly reduced arrnythmic burden when a repeat sample was analysed.
-Although this hypothesis is be sed on observations rising from a single patient, there have been several studies in inc part reporting drug modulation of gap junction remodelling.
-Dhein et al. showed that although Cx43 localizes at the lateral membranes in the left atrium of atrial fibrillation (AF) patients not receiving beta-blockers, it is shifted to the intercalated disks in those patients, aceiving metoprolol.
-17 In line with these findings, metoprolol and propranolol un-regulate the junctional localization of Cx43 in a rat model of myocardial infarction the pugn miR-1 inhibition.
-18-19 Finally, metoprolol increases Cx43 expression in cultured cardiomyocytes without alterations in mRNA levels suggesting a posttranscriptional regulatory mechanism.20
+Summary of immunoh istochemical findings in buccal mucosa smears from patient groups s A, B and Patient # Sampling Plakoglobin Cx43 Desmoplakin PKP-1 two patients (cases 10, 11) whose heart disease progressed.
+This sequence may reflect the well documented clinical scenario in which ventricular ectopy is the initial clinical expression of disease with eventual progression to more severe features associated with structural remodeling of the heart.
+We also observed restoration of junctional Cx43 signal in a patient who showed frequent ventricular ectopy when the initial buccal smear was obtained but had responded to therapy and showed a significantly reduced arrhythmic burden when a repeat sample was analyzed.
+Although this hypothesis is based on observations rising from a single patient, there have been several studies in the past reporting drug modulation of gap junction remodeling.
+Dhein et al. showed that although Cx43 localizes at the lateral membranes in the left atrium of atrial fibrillation (AF) patients not receiving beta-blockers, it is shifted to the intercalated disks in those patients receiving metoprolol [17].
+In line with these findings, metoprolol and propranolol up-regulate the junctional localization of Cx43 in a rat model of myocardial infarction through miR-1 inhibition [18-19].
+Finally, metoprolol increases Cx43 expression in cultured cardiomyocytes without alterations in mRNA levels suggesting a post-transcriptional regulatory mechanism [20].